Programs and Advocacy

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 While performing the duties of this job, the employee will sit for long periods of time and may use repetitive wrist and hand motions involved in typing and computer work as well as in sorting and handling documents.
 The employee is regularly required to reach, with hands and arms, and engage in light work that includes moving objects up to 20 pounds.
 Specific vision abilities required by this job include close vision and color vision as the employee will have close visual contact with a computer monitor daily.

-Equal employment opportunity and having a diverse staff are fundamental principles at the Schott Foundation for Public Education, where employment and promotional opportunities are based upon individual capabilities and qualifications without regard to race, color, religion, gender, pregnancy, sexual orientation/preference, age, national origin, marital status, citizenship, disability, veteran status or any other protected characteristic as established under law.
+Equal employment opportunity and having a diverse staff are fundamental principles at Schott, where employment and promotional opportunities are based upon individual capabilities and qualifications without regard to race, color, religion, gender, pregnancy, sexual orientation/ preference, age, national origin, marital status, citizenship, disability, veteran status or any other protected characteristic as established under law.

-The recruitment is open until filled.
-The priority deadline for applications is Wednesday, August 18, 2021.
+The recruitment is open until filled; however, the priority deadline for applications is Wednesday, November 30, 2022.